mtrinder/Xamarin.Plugins/Version/README.md

 ![](ScreenShot2.png)

 The project called Version.Plugin.Abstractions is where we need to define the common API Interface.
 If you expand this project's file structure you will see that an empty Interface has already been created for you by the template.
-For this walkthtough our Interface is called IVersion.
+For this walkthtough our interface is called IVersion.

 At a minimum this Plugin needs to return the app's version as a string, so we'll add a getter property to our API.